sqlkata/docs/index.md

     .When(havingCommentsOnly, q => {

-        // this will executed only if `havingCommentsOnly` is true q.WhereExists(q => q.From("Comments").WhereColumns("PostId", "Posts.Id"))
+        // this will be executed only if `havingCommentsOnly` is true q.WhereExists(q => q.From("Comments").WhereColumns("PostId", "Posts.Id"))
     })